Effective Recruitment and Coordination of Key Muscle Groups

 In short, doing a good job of learning to position the body and balance to execute the start and initial acceleration will go a long way toward facilitating good recruitment throughout the race.

 Most of any race is spent in an upright position.
 Skillful coordination and timing of various movements and positions, and effective rhythmic movements, are some fundamental aspects of successful running.
 A major objective of this website is to help connect fundamentally sound starting and initial acceleration techniques with good upright running technique.
-This very brief Tellez video can be helpful.
+Again, this very brief Tellez video can be helpful.